Jon9851/You-Matter-/README.md

    ### Classes

-   * The classes section contains imformation about the diffrent types of classes that the gym has to offer, which includes a breif insight in to the classes aswell as date times the classes are on.
-The text is situated on the right hand site the image.
+  * The class section contains information about the different types of classes that the gym has to offer.
+This includes a brief insight into the classes as well as the potential rota.
+The text is situated on the right hand side of the image.

-   * Each classes has different photo to acompany the text information.
+  * Each class has a different photo to accompany the text information

  ![Classes](assets/readme-images/classes.png)

   ### Contact Button

-   * Below the classes section is a contact button which directly link to the contacts pages.
-   The buttons helps make the site more user friendly.
+  * There is a contact button which directly link to the contacts page.
+The button inkeeps with the idea to make the site user friendly.

 ![Contact Button](assets/readme-images/contactb.png)